osamashehta/Weather-Forecast/README.md

 ## How It Works

 ### Current Weather Workflow
-1. Users enter the name of a city .
+1. Users enter the name of a city.
 2. The app fetches and displays the weather details:
    - Temperature
    - Humidity